openSUSE/obsgit/README.md

 ```

 In the same way, we can use the `--package` parameter to restrict the
-import to a single package.
+import to a single package, and the different skip metadata parameters.